webforj/webforj-documentation/docs/components/checkbox.md

 ## Best Practices

-To ensure an optimal user experience when using the RadioButton component, consider the following best practices:
+To ensure an optimal user experience when using the `Checkbox` component, consider the following best practices:

 1. **Clearly Label Options**: Provide clear and concise labels for each `CheckBox` option to accurately describe the choice.
 Labels should be easy to understand and distinguish from one another.